West Aurora High School: Athletics

-Starting in 2019, West Aurora competes in the Southwest Prairie Conference.
-West Aurora previously competed in the DuPage Valley Conference and the Upstate Eight Conference.
-WAHS is a member of the Illinois High School Association (IHSA), which governs most interscholastic sports and competitive activities in the state of Illinois.
+Prior to 1979, West Aurora competed in the Upstate Eight Conference.
+West Aurora moved to compete in the DuPage Valley Conference which governs most interscholastic sports and competitive activities in the state of Illinois.

-Officially, Chief Blackhawk serves as the mascot for the school.
-The red and blue logo of the chief is painted on the back of the school's football stadium, as of 2006, replacing the school's WA logo.
+Officially, Blackhawk serves as a symbol for the school.
+The Class of 1937 voted to use the name "Blackhawks", as the original High School building was built on Blackhawk Street in Aurora.
+A plaque in the West High gymnasium foyer commemorates the action taken by the Class of 1937:

+"Chief Blackhawk with his tribe of Sac Indians once roamed these prairies of Northern Illinois, and for him Blackhawk Street was named.
+He was a valiant fighter always loyal to the interests of his people.
+It is proper, therefore, that we, the class of 1937, bestow upon our own valiant warriors, the athletic teams of West High School, the name of the Blackhawks.
+May they ever maintain the highest ideals of courageous actions, loyalty, and sportsmanship."

-The school sponsors interscholastic sports teams for young men and women in basketball, cross country, golf, soccer, swimming & diving, tennis, track & field, and volleyball.
-Young men may compete in baseball, football, and wrestling, while young women may compete in badminton, bowling, cheerleading, and softball.
+The school sponsors interscholastic sports teams for young men and women in basketball, cross country, golf, soccer, swimming & diving, tennis, track & field, volleyball, and wrestling.
+Young men may compete in baseball, football, while young women may compete in badminton, bowling, cheerleading, softball, and flag football.
 While not sponsored by the IHSA, the Athletic Department also sponsors a poms team for young women.

 The following teams have won their respective IHSA sponsored state tournament or meet: